 - 1. Cancellation must be made in person, by email, or by Certified Mail return receipt requested, for official withdrawals.
 The cancellation date will be deemed to be either the postmark on the written notification, or the date the cancellation is delivered to the school in person. - 2.
 All monies, including the registration fee, will be refunded if: (a) the school does not accept the applicant, or (b) the student cancels within three (3) business days after signing the enrollment agreement and making initial payment. - 3.
 Cancellation beyond the 3rd business day after signing enrollment agreement, but before attending the 1st class, will result in a refund of all monies paid, except for \$100 application fee. - 4.
 Kits, books, supplies, equipment and uniforms are charged on a pro-rated basis over the course of the program, by payment period.
 Returnable kit items, kits, books, supplies, equipment and uniforms must be returned in good condition within 20 days of your Last Date of Attendance.
 The documented cost of certain kit items and supplies are unreturnable due health, safety and hygiene issues.
 The documented cost of a book is unreturnable if the book has any ink, pencil or highlighter markings.
-The documented cost of a uniform is unreturnable if the uniform has been worn.
-The documented cost of a seminar is unreturnable if the seminar has been attended by the student. - 5.
-Cancellation after the 1st day of classes, but prior to 50% school presentation of the program, will result in a pro-rated tuition charge based upon the number of classroom hours provided/instructed by the school since the start date, compared with the total cost of tuition. - 6.
-Cancellation after school presentation of 50% of the required number of hours for graduation will result in the student being responsible for the full amount of tuition stated on their Enrollment Agreement.
+The documented cost of a uniform is unreturnable if the uniform has been worn. - 5.
+Cancellation after the 1st day of classes, through 50% school presentation of the program, will result in a pro-rated tuition charge based upon the number of classroom hours provided/instructed by the school since the start date, compared with the total cost of tuition. - 6.
+Cancellation after more than school presentation of 50% of the required number of hours for graduation will result in the student being responsible for the full amount of tuition stated on their Enrollment Agreement.
 The number of hours the school has presented/instructed may differ from the number of hours a student completes/earns due to student absences and other missed time. - 7.
 Termination date: The date used for refund calculation purposes is the last date of actual attendance (LDA) by the student, unless earlier written confirmation is received.
 Date of determination (DOD) will be 14 days after the LDA. - 8.
 Refunds will be processed within 30 days of the either the date of determination (DOD), or within 30 days of our written receipt of cancellation notice. - 9.
 The students' rights and obligations under this agreement may not be assigned. - 10.
 In the event of cancellation or postponement of a program /class offering due to low enrollment or another unforeseen circumstance, the school may either: (a) elect to refund all tuition and fees paid by the student or (b) provide the opportunity to enroll in the program at a future date. - 11.
 A student not in compliance with the rules and regulations of the school is subject to immediate dismissal.
 Such dismissal does not absolve the student of their financial obligation. - 12.
 If the school is permanently closed, and no longer offers instruction after a student has enrolled, the student shall be entitled to a complete refund of tuition paid for their unused hours. - 13.
 Should a student require extra hours beyond the anticipated completion date listed on the enrollment agreement, it will result in an hourly fee of ten (10) dollars.
 Any documented absence will excuse such absence.
-However, it remains the student's responsibility to arrange make-up hours as it will not extend the contract completion date, nor extend the payment terms. - 14.
-Any dispute arising out of this enrollment agreement shall be resolved under the federal arbitration act conducted by the American Arbitration Association pursuant to commercial arbitration rules.
-Arbitration decisions shall be final, binding, and non-appealable and may be entered as a final, non-appealable judgement in any court having jurisdiction.
+However, it remains the student's responsibility to arrange make-up hours as it will not extend the contract completion date, nor extend the payment terms.